List of Most Frequently Asked Web Services Interview Questions And Answers to Help You Prepare For The Upcoming Interview:

 - A namespace and an optional encoding style are used in case of optional SOAP encoding.

-Q 30) Enlist few syntax rules applicable for SOAP message?
+Q #30) Enlist a few syntax rules applicable for SOAP message?

-Ans: Enlisted below are some important syntax rules that are applicable for SOAP message
+Answer: Enlisted below are some important syntax rules that are applicable for SOAP message:

 A SOAP message

 - Must not contain the DTD reference.

 Answer: A Service Oriented Architecture (SOA) is basically defined as an architectural pattern consisting of services.
 Here application components provide services to the other components using communication protocol over the network.
 This communication involves data exchanging or some coordination activity between services.